daduke/Xymondash/README.md

   * run `./config.sh` again to configure the JS
   * finally pick a `TITLE` in `config.ini` and rerun `./config.sh`
   * point your web browser to the Xymondash URL and you should be good to go!
+  * after a `git pull` update, you'll just have to run `./config.sh` again to recover your settings

 Known issues
 ------------